rajington/windowsapp/README.md

   - Converted all public-facing API to pure JS objects
   - Moved `selectedText()` to `api` object
 - 2.1.2
-  - Initial stable version anyone should care about
+  - First version anyone should care about

 ## Todo